michael-mueller-git/FunPos/README.md

 - [ ] increase model layers
   - Not possible i have only 6GB Video Ram.
 - [ ] Implement validation to prevent over fitting
+- [ ] Implement randomnes to data loader (for training) e.g. Gaussian noise, random tarnformation of frame sequences, ... to improve the generalization

 ## Current State